Gioker90/SQL/CTE&Recursive.md

 ![Screenshot 2025-06-25 165911](https://github.com/user-attachments/assets/b9408747-a883-4d12-b819-91d5d346fc88)

-2. In the previous query I used one CTE- I can use mulitple CTEs to select different groups of items. in this case, I use 2 CTEs to select stores that perfrom well, meaning with >30000 uniqe sale and with more than 4 sales done, and an outer query with `UNION` to see all the stores with these criteria in the same Column
+2. In the previous query I used one CTE.
+I can use mulitple CTEs to select different groups of items.
+In this case, I use 2 CTEs to select stores that perform well, meaning that made a sale of >30000 with more than 4 sales done.
+Then, I'll write the outer query with `UNION` clause to see all the stores with these criteria in the same Column

 ```sql
 WITH temp as (